 - There are no pre-feature adverts or trailers and the film starts at the time advertised.

-Frequency: usually once a month, on a Wednesday or Saturday afternoon, 2.30pm.
+Frequency: usually once a month or once a programme, on a Saturday afternoon (2.30pm)

 Upcoming Relaxed Screenings.